davebland/humboldt.dev/README.md

-# humboldt.dev
+# pixels_frontend

-A Vue 3 frontend for humboldt.dev.
+A Vue 3 frontend for Pixels.
 A bit of fun with HTML canvas, JS & browser crypto API.